 - Cream Cheese Frosting - try my vanilla bean Cream Cheese Frosting.
 Like the buttercream - reduce the batch if you do not want leftovers.
 Half a batch should frost the whole loaf and a quarter batch is sufficient for piping a drizzle.

-- Cinnamon Frosting - using either buttercream or cream cheese frosting (depending on your preferences), add ground cinnamon to give this a spiced finish.
-For half a batch of buttercream or cream cheese, use 1 teaspoon.
-Reduce the amount for a quarter batch.
-The cinnamon can be adjusted to flavour preference as well - start with a smaller amount if you want to test it.
+- Cinnamon Frosting - try using an easy Cinnamon Buttercream or a cinnamon spiced cream cheese frosting.
+The cinnamon can be adjusted to flavour preference as well - start with a small amount if you want to test it.

 - If you need a vegan and non-dairy topping, mix sifted icing sugar with maple syrup for a quick and easy vegan glaze.